A Q U A M A R I N E-Aquamarine ranges in a brilliant array of ocean hues, which is why it is our favorite stone.

 The majority of Citrine is mined in Brazil alongside Amethyst.

 J A S P E R-Jasper is part of the Chalcedony family and, like Agate, has many colors, patterns, and forms.
-We use Red Jasper (a rusty stone with black or white veins) and a variation we have christened Picasso Jasper as its coloring is reminiscent of Pablo Picasso's cubist palette.
+We use Red Jasper (a rusty stone with black or white veins) and a variation we like to call Picasso Jasper as its coloring is reminiscent of Pablo Picasso's cubist palette.

 In Native American culture, Jasper is traditionally used for rain making.
 Also known as the "Supreme Nurturer", Jasper is a grounding stone which promotes stability and awareness.